 Castles, old tales, whisky, haggis and black pudding, Edinburgh is truly magical.
 However, for fans of Harry Potter, there’s even more reason to visit the muggle city of Edinburgh.
 You can find many of J.K.
-Rowling’s inspirations for her Harry Potter books and see where she wrote them.
-You can even walk through the graveyard where Volde- I mean…He Who Must Not Be Named’s family is buried.
+Rowling’s inspirations for her Harry Potter books and even walk through the graveyard where Volde- I mean…He Who Must Not Be Named’s family is buried.
 Take a look at some of the highlights of Harry Potter in Edinburgh below!

 Elephant House Cafe

 This is THE cafe in Edinburgh if you’re a Harry Potter fan.
 However, even though the Elephant House touts its “birthplace” of Harry Potter crown, it’s not technically accurate.
 There is another cafe where Rowling spent more time, which we’ll talk about shortly.
 That said, Elephant House is yummy and still essential in the Harry Potter story.
 Visit the restroom to read the scribbles of the many Harry Potter fans who’ve visited.

 This hotel, just near Waverly Station, is where J.K.
 Rowling finished the final book in the Harry Potter series.
 This room is now named the J.K.
 Rowling Suite and is available to book.
 But be prepared to shell out a massive amount of money as it’s quite expensive to stay.
 For a look into this magnificent room (and its hefty price tag) take a look at the J.K.
 Rowling Suite on the Balmoral Hotel website.